Planning Tool

 Timeline Planning FAQ

-For a summer wedding in the Brainerd Lakes area, a ceremony between 3:30 and 5:00 PM tends to work best.
-It leaves enough afternoon light for getting-ready and pre-ceremony portraits, lets cocktail hour flow into the evening, and gives you a golden-hour portrait window around 8:30 PM.
-In fall and winter, sunset comes earlier — a 2:30 to 4:00 PM ceremony is usually better.
-The calculator above factors this in based on the season you choose.
+For a summer wedding in the Brainerd Lakes area, a ceremony between 3:30 and 5:00 PM tends to work best — enough afternoon light for getting-ready and pre-ceremony portraits, cocktail hour flowing into the evening, and a golden-hour portrait window around 8:30 PM.
+In fall and winter, sunset comes earlier, so a 2:30 to 4:00 PM ceremony is usually better.
+The trick is to work backward from golden hour; the calculator factors this in based on the season you choose.

-A first look is a private moment alone before the ceremony where the couple sees each other for the first time.
-It makes the day significantly easier photographically — you can finish couple and wedding party portraits before the ceremony, which frees up cocktail hour for you to actually enjoy it.
-Couples who don't do a first look typically spend most of cocktail hour away from their guests doing family and wedding party formals.
+A first look is a private moment alone before the ceremony where you see each other for the first time.
+It makes the day significantly easier photographically — you can finish couple and wedding-party portraits before the ceremony, which frees up cocktail hour to actually enjoy.
+Couples who skip it typically spend most of cocktail hour away from guests doing formals.
 There's no wrong answer, but a first look gives you more of your own wedding.

 When is golden hour on a Minnesota wedding day?